nickblink/global_covid19_response/README.md

 ## Modelling technique:
 The process starting with the raw data and finishing with the various outputs is referred to as the Data Processing Pipeline (see Figure 1 below):
 <img src="figures\pipeline.png">
-The functions included in this repository focus on stages 2 and 3 (Fig. 1).

 After data has been cleaned, it is processed according to the level it is available at (either on a facility of county/district basis) for each indicator.
 This is done by taking data from a historic baseline period, and then projecting it into the evaluation period.
 This then is compared to the observed counts/proportions.
-A 95% confidence interval has been chosen, and we have defined the baseline period to be data from January 2016-January 2020.
+A 95% confidence interval has been chosen, and we have defined the baseline period to be data from January 2016-December 2019.

+The functions included in this repository focus on the modelling and processing stages.

 ### Facility-level models: